-- Next grab a cold stick of butter from the fridge and cut it into the streusel by either chopping into small pieces, grating with a box grater [my method of choice] or using a good old fashioned pastry cutter!
+- Next grab a cold stick of butter from the fridge and cut it into the streusel by either chopping into small pieces, grating with a box grater, or using a good old fashioned pastry cutter!
 This will create the streusel for the base and the topping of the bars.

 - The trick to a good streusel is getting your hands dirty and using your fingers to rub the butter into the flour/oat mixture.
 I keep squeezing and finger-mashing the mixture until it's nice and crumbly and no leftover bits of dry flour remain.
-It won't take long at all!
+It will resemble crumbly slightly wet sand.

 - Next stir in your chopped walnuts and grab a measuring cup.

-- Measure out 2 cups of streusel and press it firmly into your greased baking pan to make a crust.
+- Measure out 2 cups of streusel and press it firmly into your greased/lined baking pan to make a crust.

-- Once incorporated, add your egg, vanilla, and orange zest and mix to combine.
+- Once incorporated, add egg, vanilla, and orange zest and mix to combine.

-- Pour over crust and top with your cranberry sauce.
+- Pour over crust and top with cranberry sauce.
+Some sauces are pourable but if yours is not, add little spoonfuls all over the top of the cheesecake mixture and lightly spread with a baking spatula.
 Take the remaining streusel and crumble over the top.

 streusel adapted from Rachel Ray Magazine